VishalPandey2103/IELTS/README.md

 npm run dev
 ```

-4. Open your browser and navigate to `http://localhost:5173`
+4. Open your browser and navigate to `http://localhost:5173` (or the port shown in terminal)

 ### Build for Production